Get in Touch

 Breeding

-Torrens GT8 was selected from highly winter active survivors in grazing tolerance trials at Leigh Creek (Victoria) and Gundagai (NSW).
+Torrens GT8 was selected from highly winter active survivors in grazing tolerance trials at Leigh Creek (VIC) and Gundagai (NSW).

-Developing grazing tolerant lucernes for Australia’s dryland farms has taken nearly two decades and was a collaboration between PGG Wrightson Seeds and Alforex in the USA.
-Screening was conducted in Australia by PGG Wrightson Seeds who evaluated 24 advanced lines in trials that ran for 7 years.
+Developing grazing tolerant lucernes for Australia’s dryland farms has taken nearly two decades and was a collaboration between DLF Seeds (operating as PGG Wrightson Seeds Australia at the time) and Alforex in the USA.
+Screening was conducted in Australia by DLF Seeds (operating as PGG Wrightson Seeds Australia at the time) who evaluated 24 advanced lines in trials that ran for 7 years.
 Plots were grazed for two 10 month periods at a stocking rate of 40 sheep/ha equivalent.

-The original Stamina lucerne varieties were selected as ‘best of the best’ in these ultra-rigorous evaluations.
-As a result of this, the highly winter active survivors were then re-selected from and tested under another grazing tolerance trial from 2011-2014 in Ballarat.
+The original Stamina® lucerne varieties were selected as ‘best of the best’ in these ultra-rigorous evaluations.
+As a result of this, the highly winter active survivors (such as Torrens GT8) were then re-selected from and tested under another grazing tolerance trial from 2011-2014 in Ballarat.

 Sowing and establishment